Cedar Key 2015 Seafood Festival: Good reason to explore historic town

 Today the lighthouse is rarely open to the public.
 It has been leased to the University of Florida for its Seahorse Key Marine Laboratory.
 The lighthouse itself serves as a dormitory with six bedrooms and 26 bunk beds.
 A laboratory is located near the boat dock.

-The boat trip is $26 and takes one hour, which includes the short tour on the island.
-Tours leave every hour on the half hour from 8:30 a.m. to 2:30 p.m. and reservations are suggested.
-Call Captain Doug’s Tidewater Tours, 352-543-9523.
+The lighthouse will be open on Saturday.
+The boat trip is $20 and involves a half-hour ride to and from the island.
+Tours leave every hour on the half hour from 8:30 a.m. to 1:30 p.m. and reservations are not required.
+Call Captain Doug’s Tidewater Tours, 352-543-9523 for details.
+(To find Tidewater Tours, look for the boats with the green bimini tops at the docks.)

 Clam farming in Cedar Key